Training and Development Initiatives

 FDA invites scientific experts from across the globe to present in seminar and lecture series as well as rounds.
 Some series primarily bring in experts from external organizations.

-, the Chief Scientist’s Special Lecture Series, and the Chief Scientist’s Distinguished Lecture Series.
+Examples are CTP's Quarterly Guest Lecture Series, the Office of the Chief Scientist's Medical Countermeasures Lecture Series, the Chief Scientist's Special Lecture Series, and the Chief Scientist's Distinguished Lecture Series.
 Experts in their scientific area are also recruited into Fellowship programs.

-And Center courses and workshops have scientific experts present on cutting edge topics.
+And Center courses and workshops have scientific experts present on cutting-edge topics.